degville/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/use-a-recovery-mode.md

 ## Using recovery keys

-When using [Full Disk Encryption](/explanation/full-disk-encryption), a device's Trusted Platform Module (TPM) seals the encryption keys necessary to decrypt and boot the device.
+When using {ref}`Full Disk Encryption <explanation-full-disk-encryption>`, a device's Trusted Platform Module (TPM) seals the encryption keys necessary to decrypt and boot the device.

 These keys can be retrieved with the `snap recovery --show-keys` command: